History of Sex in Cinema:

 Director Jake Kasdan's irreverent and trite comedy, about adults behaving badly (following the success of The Hangover (2009) and Bridesmaids (2011)), won its three Teen Choice Award nominations - Choice Comedy Movie, Choice Actor (Timberlake), and Choice Actress (Diaz).
 It was a lesser variant of the popular and witty Bad Santa (2003) with Billy Bob Thornton - without its freshness and originality - and similar to Jennifer Aniston's take on Horrible Bosses (2011).

-The foul-mouthed, rude R-rated farce featured Cameron Diaz as cynical, venal, and greedy Elizabeth Hulsey (a bitchy caricature of herself) - a vulgar, retiring 7th grade middle-school "bad teacher" in the Chicago area, who was a gold-digger, but then forced to continue her detested and despised career as an educator when her wealthy fiancee ditched her and cancelled wedding plans.
-She was notorious for boozing, smoking marijuana, and profusely speaking profanities.
+The foul-mouthed, rude R-rated farce featured Cameron Diaz as cynical, venal, and greedy Elizabeth Halsey (a bitchy caricature of herself) - a vulgar 7th grade middle-school "bad teacher" in the Chicago area (at John Adams Middle School).
+She was revealed to be a gold-digger, but then forced to continue her detested and despised career as an educator when her wealthy fiancee Mark (Nat Faxon) ditched her and cancelled wedding plans.
+She was notorious for boozing, smoking marijuana, and profusely speaking profanities, and on the first day of class showed videos to her students during the first week of classes, while she snoozed.

-During an overnight field trip, Elizabeth attempted to seduce Scott, and learned that his sexual turn-on (with their clothes on) came from dry-humping, and was then completely turned off by him.
-She also declined having expensive plastic surgery for her chest, and eventually became paired up with the gym teacher (Jason Segel).
+During an overnight field trip that she helped to chaperone, Elizabeth attempted to seduce Scott, and learned that his sexual turn-on (with clothes on) came from dry-humping.
+She was completely turned off by him after doing it with him (he was left with a big wet stain on the front of his pants).
+At the beginning of the next school year, as it turned out, she declined having expensive plastic surgery for her chest, and became paired up with gym teacher Russell Gettis (Jason Segel) - "her Prince Charming" - and she was now the school's Guidance Counselor.

 Barely Legal (2011)